Take a moment to pause

 ‘To switch off from work and unwind I have to take myself physically away from my laptop or phone.
 Once I give myself this freedom I find it’s easier to stop thinking about the jobs that need to be done or the emails that need to be sent.
 Instead, I go for a glass of wine (or two) with my friends or a walk with my boyfriend.
 We keep work talk off limits!’ – Francesca Stone, Blogger of Fall for DIY

 Thank you to everyone who shared their favourite ways to relax and unwind.
-When I’ve had a busy week, I like to escape to the Cotswolds with my man for lunch or afternoon tea.
+When I’ve had a busy week, I like to escape to the Cotswolds for lunch or afternoon tea.
 I also enjoy the simple things in life like a good book, a walk in the woods or a swim.

 Thanks for stopping by.
 I hope you have a super relaxing week!